-I Tried Fries From 7 Major Fast-Food Chains & the Winner Blew Me Away
+I Tried Fries at 7 Major Fast-Food Chains & the Winner Blew Me Away

 When it comes to fast-food fries, fans are usually fiercely divided on which chain offers the very best version.
-Some are adamant that McDonald's is home to the best fast-food fries, while others prefer the skin-on variety from Wendy's.
+Some are adamant that there's no fry like a McDonald's fry, while others prefer the skin-on variety from Wendy's.
+Even chefs have strong opinions on the topic.

-Whichever chain is your go-to for fries, the debate serves as proof that there are a lot of great french fry options on the market right now.
-But in the interest of settling the dispute on the best fast-food fries once and for all, I tried the classic fries from seven of the biggest chains around: McDonald's, Burger King, Wendy's, Chick-fil-A, Popeyes, KFC, and Shake Shack.
+Whether you're a curly fry kind of person or you prefer funky seasoning on your spuds, there are many great french fry options on the market right now.
+But to settle the dispute on the best fast-food fries once and for all, I tried the classic, most basic fries from seven of the biggest chains to see how they stack up.
+My taste test included McDonald's, Burger King, Wendy's, Chick-fil-A, Popeyes, KFC, and Shake Shack—burger and chicken joints that are only as strong as their soggiest fry.

-While each of these brands has its own unique style and preparation methods, I think that fries should always be measured against some main criteria.
-For one, great fries need to have a great texture, preferably a golden brown, crispy exterior, and a soft, fluffy interior.
-They also need to have enough salt, which can be a major pitfall.
-Extra seasonings aside from salt aren't a must, but they're definitely enjoyable when done right.
+While each of these brands has its own unique style and preparation method, fries should always be measured against a main criteria.
+For one, great fries need to have great texture, preferably a golden brown, crispy exterior and a soft, fluffy interior.
+They also need to be salty enough, which can be a major pitfall.
+Extra seasonings besides salt aren't a must, but they're definitely enjoyable when done right.
 To ensure that I could taste the true flavor of each fry and provide the most accurate ranking, I didn't taste these with ketchup or any other dipping sauces.

 Burger King's Classic Fries